ElliotDelgado/convert-osu-beatmap-to-osustream/README.md

 # Convert osu! beatmap to osu!stream
-Python script that osu! beatmap to an osu!stream beatmap

 Uses **BeatmapCombinator** from [osu!stream source-code](https://github.com/ppy/osu-stream/tree/master/BeatmapCombinator), which takes an adjusted osu beatmap and converts it to osu!stream file format (osz2).
 Manually adjusting the beatmap folder is a process of adding metadata file, resizing thumbnail, and converting the audiofile to m4a; A process that can become time-consuming if you want to convert multiple maps.